DanielXMoore/Civet/README.md

 A new CoffeeScript.
 Much closer to ES2015+ (for better or worse).

 Also TypeScript, the sky is the limit.
+[Online Civet Playground](https://civet-web.vercel.app/)

 Quickstart Guide
 ---